• Places We’ve Been

 Traveling with Backpacks and Crossbody Bags

-When traveling with your backpack and your crossbody bag, always put valuable items in non-visible compartments or areas that aren’t easily accessible.
+When traveling with your backpack and crossbody bag, always put valuable items in non-visible compartments or areas that aren’t easily accessible.
 Side pockets and outer pouches on the backpack are not recommended.
-If possible, get rid of any logos or brands names on your bags known as being high-end or expensive.
-It’s a red flag to pickpockets that you may be carrying a valuable item.
+If possible, get rid of any logos or brands names on your bags known as high-end or expensive.
+It’s a red flag to pickpockets that you may be carrying valuable items.
 This includes camera and laptop bags.

-Although it is fine to store backpacks out of sight on a flight, the same is not true on a bus or any public transit.
-We have heard stories of thieves pretending to be bus conductors, telling people that bags must go under the seat!
+Although it’s fine to store backpacks out of sight on a flight, the same is not true on a bus or public transit.
+We’ve heard stories of thieves pretending to be bus conductors, telling people that bags must go under the seat!
 Of course, their thieving friends are in the seat directly behind you.
 Never believe statements like this and keep your backpack in your lap if you must!
 Our post, Anti-Pickpocket Travel Gear, gives you even more ideas on safety in clothing.

 Safe Travel Tips when out and about